cchacons/3d-particles/README.md

 # 3dparticles
-3D script letting u make easy particle animation based on your 3D-models
+THREE.JS script, which lets u make easy particle animation based on your 3D-models